Mykolaiv Oblast: History

-Historically, at various times, the territory was ruled either entirely or partly by Scythia, ancient Greeks, Old Great Bulgaria, Khazars, Kipchaks, the Mongol Empire, Lithuania, the Crimean Khanate, the Ottoman Empire, Poland, and Russia.
-Historic cities of greatest importance were ancient Olbia and the late medieval port city of Ochakiv.
-In the late 17th and 18th centuries the tripoint of three early modern great powers, the Polish–Lithuanian Commonwealth, the Ottoman Empire and Russia, was located at the site of Pervomaisk, the current second-largest city of Mykolaiv Oblast, which was formed by the merger of the former Polish town of Bohopol, Russian town of Olviopol and Ottoman village of Holta.
+Historically, at various times, the territory was ruled either entirely or partly by Scythia, the ancient Greeks, Old Great Bulgaria, the Khazars, the Kipchaks, the Mongol Empire, the Grand Duchy of Lithuania, the Crimean Khanate, the Ottoman Empire, the Kingdom of Poland and the Russian Empire.
+Historic cities of particular importance included ancient Olbia and the late medieval port city of Ochakiv.

+In the late 17th and 18th centuries, the tripoint of three early modern great powers, the Polish–Lithuanian Commonwealth, the Ottoman Empire and Russia, was located at the site of present-day Pervomaisk, now the second-largest city in Mykolaiv Oblast.
+The modern city was formed by the merger of the former Polish town of Bohopol, the Russian town of Olviopol and the Ottoman settlement of Holta, later known as Golta.